hayalaso/data_structures_and_algorithms/README.md

 # Data Structures and Algorithms

-Here are my solutions and work for the udacity course in [Udacity](https://classroom.udacity.com/)
+Here are my solutions and work for the udacity course in [Udacity](https://classroom.udacity.com/) and some LeetCode exercises